facebook/flow/_posts/2015-11-09-Generators.md

 }
 ```

 There is an [open issue](https://github.com/facebook/flow/issues/577) which would make the dynamic type test above unnecessary, by using the `done` value as a sentinel to refine a tagged union.
-That is, when `done` is `true`, Flow would know that `value` is always of type `Yield`, and otherwise of type `Return | void`.
+That is, when `done` is `true`, Flow would know that `value` is always of type `Yield` and otherwise of type `Return | void`.

 Even without the dynamic type test, this code is quite verbose and it's hard to see the intent.
 Because generators are also iterable, we can also use `for...of` loops: